 Some press reports say that Iran might have used another Caucasian state, Georgia, to circumvent sanctions.
-IRGC companies reportedly have established 150 front companies in Georgia for the purpose of importing dual-use items, but also to boost Iran's non-oil exports with sales to Georgia of Iranian products such as roofing materials and jams.
-Iranian firms reportedly are investing in Georgian companies and buying Georgian land.
-On the other hand, observers assert that since extensive Iran-Georgia economic ties were highly publicized in mid-2013, Georgia has sought and obtained cooperation from its businessmen in reducing transactions with Iran.
+IRGC companies reportedly have established 150 front companies in Georgia for the purpose of importing dual-use items and to boost Iran's non-oil exports with sales of products such as roofing materials and jams.
+On the other hand, observers assert that since extensive Iran-Georgia economic ties were highly publicized in mid-2013, Georgia has obtained cooperation from its businessmen in reducing transactions with Iran.

-Persian Gulf and Iraq
+Persian Gulf and Iraq40

 The Persian Gulf countries are oil exporters and close allies of the United States.
-Those Gulf states with spare oil production capacity, particularly Saudi Arabia, have supplied the global oil market with extra oil to keep prices steady in the face of reduced Iranian oil exports.
+As Iranian oil exports decreased 2012 and 2013, the Gulf states supplied the global oil market with additional oil.
 The Gulf states have generally sought to prevent the re-exportation to Iran of U.S. technology, and have curtailed banking relationships with Iran.
-On the other hand, in order not to antagonize Iran, the Gulf countries still conduct a wide range of trade with Iran and some Gulf countries allow some sanctioned Iranian banks to operating in their countries.
-Gulf-based shipping companies such as United Arab Shipping Company have continued to pay port loading fees to such sanctioned IRGC-controlled port operators as Tidewater.
+On the other hand, in order not to antagonize Iran, the Gulf countries still conduct relatively normal trade with Iran and several of them allow some sanctioned Iranian banks to operate.
+Gulf-based shipping companies such as United Arab Shipping Company still pay port loading fees to such sanctioned IRGC-controlled port operators as Tidewater.
+41

 The UAE is particularly closely watched by U.S. officials because of the large presence of Iranian firms there.
 Several UAE-based firms have been sanctioned for efforts to evade sanctions, as noted in the tables at the end of the report.
 U.S. officials praised the UAE's March 1, 2012, ban on transactions with Iran by Dubai-based Noor Islamic Bank.
 Iran reportedly used the bank to process a substantial portion of its oil payments.
-Some Iranian gas condensate (120,000 barrels per day) reportedly has been imported by Emirates National Oil Company (ENOC) and refined into jet fuel, gasoline, and other products.
+Some Iranian gas condensates (120,000 barrels per day) reportedly are imported by Emirates National Oil Company (ENOC) and refined into jet fuel, gasoline, and other products.

 Iran and Kuwait have held talks on the construction of a 350-mile pipeline that would bring Iranian gas to Kuwait.
 No construction has been reported.
-The two have apparently reached agreement on volumes (8.5 million cubic meters of gas would go to Kuwait each day) but not on price.
-Kuwait's Amir visited Iran in early June 2014.
+The two have apparently reached

-&lt;sup>40 Louis Charbonneau, "Iran Looks to Armenia to Skirt Banking Sanctions," Reuters, August 21, 2012.
+38 Louis Charbonneau, "Iran Looks to Armenia to Skirt Banking Sanctions," Reuters, August 21, 2012.

-&lt;sup>41 Information provided to the author by regional observers.
+39 Information provided to the author by regional observers.
 October 2013.